Does applying a fungicide at herbicide timing to control cereal leaf spot diseases in wheat and barley provide a yield boost?

 Figure 1.
 NDSU disease risk categories for development of residue-borne foliar diseases.

-His finding suggests that under high-risk scenarios, (where wheat was grown on wheat stubble, a susceptible variety was planted and the disease [tan spot] was established early and firmly in the crop), a fungicide application at tillering could provide a small benefit of 2.2 – 3.7 bu/ac.
+His finding suggests that under moderate and high-risk scenarios, (where wheat was grown on wheat stubble, a susceptible variety was planted and the disease [tan spot] was established early and firmly in the crop), a fungicide application at tillering could provide a small benefit of 2.2 – 3.7 bu/ac.
 In basically all other production scenarios he found that a foliar fungicide application at tillering would provide very little yield response.

 Figure 2.
 Summary of yield response by disease risk level for early season fungicide application.